The Champion Shot

 The Champion Shot (Der Schützenkönig) is a 1932 German comedy film directed by Franz Seitz and starring Weiß Ferdl, Max Adalbert and Hugo Schrader.

 The film's sets were designed by the art director Ludwig Reiber.
 It was shot at the Bavaria Studios in Munich.

 Synopsis

-The owner of a store in a small Bavarian town is put out when a new shop is opened by an arrival from Berlin who also claims to be a better marksmen than the local.
+The owner of a store in a small Bavarian town is angered when a new shop is opened by an arrival from Berlin who also claims to be a better marksmen than the local.
 The two men entertain a rivalry in both business and shooting prowess.
 To complicate matters further, their children fall in love.